vapor/vapor/Benchmarks/README.md

 using the existing package-access `makeResponder()`.
 No testing-enabled build of Vapor or benchmark dependencies in Vapor's root manifest are required.

-The benchmark package pins Swift Collections to 1.6.0 because Async Algorithms 1.1.5 uses preview APIs removed in Collections 1.7.0.
-Revisit this pin when Async Algorithms supports the newer APIs, and re-record thresholds when updating it.

 ```sh
 swift package --package-path Benchmarks --scratch-path Benchmarks/.build/uninstrumented \
   --disable-sandbox --allow-writing-to-package-directory benchmark list